Noether Symmetries in $f(T,T_G)$ Cosmology: Study of forms of Gravity using Noether symmetries

 Using Eq.~(\ref{T,T_G}), the above equations in Eqs.~(\ref{eq:61}--\ref{eq:62}) can be reformulated to take the form

 where the scale factor features more prominently.

 As discussed in Ref.~\cite{Basilakos:2013rua}, the differential equation Eq.~(\ref{eq:63}) admit the following solution

 where $\tilde{c}_1,\tilde{c}_2$ are the integrating constants, one can also note that both the differential equations Eqs.~(\ref{eq:63}--\ref{eq:64}) will satisfy the equality for $m=\frac{1}{2}.$ In this case, the deceleration parameter takes the form $-1+\frac{3}{2m}$.
-Hence this exact solution can explain the accelerating universe for the parameter m, within the range $m<0 \quad \text{or} \quad m>\frac{3}{2}$.
+Hence this exact solution can explain the accelerating Universe for the parameter $m$, within the range $m<0 \quad \text{or} \quad m>\frac{3}{2}$.
 Moreover, these cosmology expressions admit de-Sitter solution as follow,

 Here $s, t_{0}$ are the real constants.
-In this case the solution holds conditions on the model parameter $m, t_{0}$ and parameter $s$ such that for nonzero s we get $m=\frac{1}{2}$ similar condition obtained in the power law solution and for $s=0$, the expressions will admit solution at $\Re(m)>0$.
+In this case the solution holds conditions on the model parameter $m, t_{0}$ and parameter $s$ such that for nonzero $s$ we get $m=\frac{1}{2}$ similar condition obtained in the power law solution and for $s=0$, the expressions will admit solution at $\Re(m)>0$, $\Re(m)$ represents the real part of the parameter $m$.